NinaQuik/Amazon_Vine_Analysis/README.md

 ## Results

 #### There were zero Digital Music Reviews created through Vine
+Creating a dataframe with filtered data "vine == Y" produced zero results:

 ![DataFrameVine](/Images/vine_df.png)

-This was cross-referenced against a query in PGAdmin
+To double check, this was cross-referenced against a query in PGAdmin:

 <img src="https://github.com/NinaQuik/Amazon_Vine_Analysis/blob/main/Images/Vine_query.png" width="500" height="500">

+OK, so there were no review created through Vine.
+How many were there?

-#### Music Review not created through Vine
+#### Music Reviews